LEADERSHIP DEVELOPMENT – BIG QUESTIONS ANSWERED

 The leadership development process should not be different than any other development process apart from the skills on which to focus.
 Sound adult learning principles follow a 70/20/10 development model where 70% of learning/development takes place via on-the-job learning activities, 20% from interactions with others and 10% from formal education.
 Methods such as formal classroom learning, or role plays, etc. can also be used to develop an individual leader.
 For leaders, often there are mentors and coaches available to help facilitate the process.
 Especially at the executive level additional resources should be used to ensure that development and behavior change occurs.

 Why is leadership development important?

 How will a company grow if it is not continuously developing its people?
 Leadership development is a great way to start this development and help the company thrive.
 Developing leaders from the top down sends a message to the rest of the organization about the importance of development.
 If your leaders are not willing to develop why should others in the organization develop.
-Developing leaders helps establish a culture of development and by improving the skills of your leaders you are in turn improving the skills of everyone.
+Developing leaders helps establish a culture of development, increase employee engagement and by improving the skills of your leaders you are in turn improving the skills of everyone.
 Having a strong leadership development program is a win-win for everyone and will help organizations gain a competitive advantage.

 The top 3 reasons why leadership development is important.